-6. While the pea mixture is chilling, mash the goats cheese with the thick cream.
+6. While the pea mixture is chilling, mash the goat cheese with the thick cream.

 7. Finely chop the remaining basil, chop the almonds, and add both the basil and almonds to the cream mixture.
 Season with salt and pepper and mix well.

-8. Form small quenelles of goats cheese mixture using 2 teaspoons.
+8. Form small quenelles of the cheese mixture using 2 teaspoons.

-9. Serve the chilled soup by placing the quenelles in the soup.
+9. Serve the chilled soup by placing the quenelles on top of the soup.